GH-Shivam007/50DaysOfCode/approachDay9.md

     }
 };
 📈 Time & Space Complexity
-Time Complexity: O(n), where n is the length of the linked list.
-We traverse the entire list to store nodes.
+Time Complexity: O(n), where n is the number of nodes in the linked list.
+We traverse the entire list to store the nodes in an array and perform the swap.

-Space Complexity: O(n), due to the storage of all nodes in the vector.
+Space Complexity: O(n), due to storing the nodes in a vector.

 🧠 Insight
-The approach uses a vector to store the nodes, which simplifies accessing the k-th nodes.
-However, this can be space-inefficient for large linked lists.
-An optimized approach would avoid extra space.
+This approach simplifies the swapping process by using extra space to store the nodes, making it easier to access the nodes to be swapped.

 🔁 Flowchart (Mermaid)
 mermaid
 Copy
 Edit
-graph TD;
+graph LR
-    A[Start] --> B[Traverse linked list and store nodes];
+    A[Start] --> B[Traverse list and store nodes in array]
-    B --> C[Swap k-th node from start with k-th node from end];
+    B --> C[Identify kth node from start and end]
-    C --> D[Return modified head];
+    C --> D[Swap values of identified nodes]
-    D --> F[End];
+    D --> E[Return modified linked list]
+    E --> F[End]
+Copy
+Edit